realworldocaml/book/en/command-line-parsing.md

 then it opens up each file and runs them through `do_hash` sequentially.

-## Adding labelled flags to the command line
+## Adding labeled flags to the command line

 You aren't just limited to anonymous arguments on the command-line.
 A *flag* is a named field that can be followed by an optional argument.